mddazure/azure-vwan-security-microhack/README.md

 Log on to nva-csr-vm via Serial console.

 Type `en` to enter enablement mode.
-The route already has a default route pointing to GigebitEthernet2, verify this by inspecting the routing table with `sh ip route`.
+The router already has a default route pointing to GigebitEthernet2, verify this by inspecting the routing table with `sh ip route`.

-However, this route is not advertised over BGP, verify this by inspecting advertised routes to one of the BGP peers with `sh ip bgp neighbors 192.168.0.68 adverised-routes`.
+However, this route is not advertised over BGP, verify this by inspecting advertised routes to one of the BGP peers with `sh ip bgp neighbors 192.168.0.68 advertised-routes`.

 To start advertising the default route, a network statement needs to be added to the bgp configuration.